Boat & Marine

 Best suited for

-Mid-value boats where theft is a real concern, particularly trailer boats stored at home or in unsecured areas.
-A middle ground for owners who want more than liability alone.
+Mid-value boats where theft is a real worry.
+Particularly trailer boats stored at home or in unsecured areas.
+A middle ground if you want more than liability alone but do not need full hull cover.

 Comprehensive (full hull)

-The highest level of boat insurance available.
+The highest level of boat insurance you can get.
 Full hull insurance typically protects against accidental damage, collision, grounding, sinking, storm damage, theft, fire, and transit damage while the boat is on a trailer.
 Cover generally extends to the hull, gel coat, propeller, rudder, and permanently fitted equipment.
-If the vessel is a total loss, you may receive either the agreed value or market value payout depending on your policy terms.
+Total loss?
+You may receive the agreed value or market value payout, depending on your policy terms.

 Typically covers